Promote the Community

-Each year, in conjunction with National Small Business Week, Greeley Chamber volunteers and staff walk the community.
+Each year, to celebrate Small Business Week, Greeley Area Chamber volunteers and staff walk the community.
 We call on small businesses, delivering a small gift to say “thank you for doing business in Greeley!”
 Along the way, we’ll ask a few questions about how business is going, the challenges they face, and where they’re seeing success.
 Often, challenges from one business will be repeated by others — providing an opportunity for the Chamber to collaborate with community partners on finding solutions to common problems.

 This group of volunteers serves as the Chamber’s welcome committee and public relations team.
 Volunteers from investor businesses encourage communication and Chamber participation by calling on new investors, inviting them to get involved in Chamber programs.